raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 **Maximise**** Damage**: On a Critical the character may substitute one of his weapon's damage dice for its full value.
 For example, a Hand Axe which normally does 1d6 damage would instead be treated as a 6, whereas a great club with 2d6 damage would instead inflict 1d6+6 damage.
 This Special Effect may be stacked.
 Although it can also be used for natural weapons, Maximise Damage does not affect the Damage Modifier of the attacker, which must be rolled normally.

 **Over-penetration:** Critical, Firearms Only.
-If shooting at lineally positioned opponents or into a densely packed group, this special effect allows the shot to travel completely through the first victim to strike a second behind them, assuming thatif it overcomes the first target's body armourarmor.
+If shooting at lineally positioned opponents or into a densely packed group, this special effect allows the shot to travel completely through the first victim to strike a second behind them, assuming thatif it overcomes the first target's body armor.
 The second victimvictim, however, only suffers half damage due to attenuation or slowing down of the shot.
-Over-penetration is generally of more use with high powered weapons that inflict large amounts of damage or those which have some sort of armourarmor piercing ability.
+Over-penetration is generally of more use with high powered weapons that inflict large amounts of damage or those which have some sort of armor piercing ability.
 Any special effects inflicted on the first target are not applied to the second.

 **Pin Down:** Firearms Only.
 Similar toLike Press Advantage, this special effect forces the target to make an Opposed Test of their Willpower against the attacker's hit roll.
 Failure means that the target hunkers down behind whatever cover is available and cannot return fire on their next Turn.
 Note that Pin Down works even if no actual damage is inflicted on the target (perhaps due to a successful evasion or shots striking their cover instead), as it relies on the intimidation effect of gunfire passing very close by.